 On June 30, 2013, Arizona lost 19 very special men in the Granite Mountain Fire near Yarnell.
-The tragedy gained nationwide attention and became the story line for the 2017 big screen movie: Only the Brave.
+The tragedy gained nationwide attention and became the storyline for the 2017 big screen movie: Only the Brave.

-In an effort to help others honor and remember the 19, Arizona State Parks carved a roughly 3-mile trail to the fatality sight that is now open to the public.
-As visitors to the Granite Mountain Hotshots Memorial State Park climb the steep trail, they’re made aware of the challenges these fine men took head on.
+In an effort to help others honor and remember the 19, Arizona State Parks carved a roughly 3-mile trail to the fatality site that is now open to the public.
+As visitors to the Granite Mountain Hotshots Memorial State Park climb the steep trail, they’re made aware of the challenges these fine men took head-on.
 Along the way, hikers pass by one memorial for each of the 19 lives lost.
 Each memorial, laser-etched in marble, contains the name of one of the deceased hotshots along with a brief biography.

 Slideshow: The 19 Granite Mountain Hotshots who lost their lives

 It’s through these plaques that we learn these men were not just dedicated to fighting fires.
 They’re also cherished sons, husbands, fathers and friends to the people who were closest to them.